 A number of the other Group subsidiaries hold smaller trading portfolios with a marginal risk (around 3% of the Group's overall risk).
-In particular, the risk factors of the international subsidiaries' trading books were interest rates and foreign exchange rates, both relating to linear pay-offs.
+In particular, the risk factors of the international subsidiaries' trading books were local government bonds and positions in interest rates and foreign exchange rates, relating to linear pay-offs.